Home

 Super Tube Screamer ST-9

 One of my prides since this unit is so extremely hard to find.
 While seeing one go on Ebay for some 220 Euro's I picked this fella up as a bargain at a local music store.The basic design is in fact a tubescreamer with an added "bite" control and a changed cutoff frequency for the "tone" as found on the normal TS.
 "The bite" gives a fixed 8dB gain in the mid frequencies and can be adjusted for a center frequency ranging from 200 Hertz to 2 Khz.
 In its mid position the boost is at 300 Hz.
-So far I haven' found any circuit differences with is's sucessor, the Super Tube STL.
-Mine came with two TA75558 Toshiba Dual-OpAmps.
+The successor of the ST-9 was the STL.
+Striking difference between the 2 is that the mid tone control suddenly moved from pre-drive stage to post drive stage.
+My ST-9 came with two TA75558 Toshiba Dual-OpAmps.
 When changing these to JRC4558D's this type was already stated on the PCB silk screen.
 Most likely production ran out on 4558's and (temporarily) changed to the 7555's.
 As stated multiple times already online, forget about that TS-808.
 This is the pedal to have.
 Otherwise, get a (far cheaper) Super Tube STL.

 Phaser PT-9